potassco/clinguin/docs/clinguin/backends/ClingoDLBackend.rst

 .. important::

-    The domain state also inclues domain constructors from the :ref:`ClingoMultishotBackend`
+    The domain state also inclues domain constructors from the :ref:`ClingoBackend`

 .. autoproperty:: ClingoDLBackend._ds_assign